- 4 min read

 Key points

-• The free to total PSA test measures the difference between total and free PSA levels in the blood.
+- The free to total PSA test is a comparison between the total and free PSA levels in the blood.